segmentio/segment-docs/src/connections/destination-data-control.md

 > You can export Track, Identify, and Group Source Schemas.

 ### Download a CSV
-You can only download one Source Schema CSV per source and per schema type (Track, Identify, or Group) at the same time.
+You can only download one Source Schema CSV schema type (Track, Identify, or Group) per source at the same time.

 To download a Source Schema CSV file:
 1. Sign into Segment and select a source.